hide-irie/MICRO51/Hotel.md

 ### By Fukuoka City Subway

 Fukuokakuko Station is in Domestic Terminal.
 From the International Terminal, please take the <a href="http://www.fuk-ab.co.jp/english/bus3.html">free shuttle bus</a> to the Domestic Terminal.
 The detail of the direction is <a href="http://www.fuk-ab.co.jp/english/subway.html#out">here</a>.
 It takes a 5 minutes ride from Fukuokakuko Station to JR Hakata Station, and then 10 minutes walk to Grand Hyatt Fukuoka.
-For the directions from Hakata station, please refer to “<a href="#JR">From JR Hakata Station</a>.”
+For the directions from Hakata station to Grand Hyatt Fukuoka, please refer to “<a href="#JR">From JR Hakata Station</a>.”

 ### By Taxi

-About 30 minutes from the airport.
+About 30 minutes from the airport to the hotel.
 The fare is roughly 2,000JPY (roughly 18USD).

 ## <mark id="airportDT">From Fukuoka International Airport (Domestic Terminal)</mark>